mendezVKI/MODULO/paper/paper.md

 Finally, recent developments in nonlinear methods such as kernel PCA and their applications to fluid dynamics (see [@mendez_2023]) have motivated the interest in the connection between nonlinear methods and the most general Karhunen–Loeve expansion (KL).
 This generalizes the POD as the decomposition of data onto the eigenfunction of a kernel function (the POD being a KL for the case of linear kernel).

-MODULO provides a unified tool to carry out potentially widely different decompositions, with a common API.
-This streamlines the comparison and benchmarking of the different methods and allows for a more straightforward application of the most suitable method to a given dataset (problem).
+MODULO provides a unified tool to carry out different decompositions with a shared API.
+This simplifies comparison between different techniques and streamlines their application to a given dataset (problem).
 In addition, it is the only package that includes the mPOD and the generalized KL with kernel functions interfacing with SciKit-learn.
-For decomposition-specific packages, we refer the reader to many excellent Python APIs that are available to POD, DMD, and both SPODs (see for example [@py_DMD], [@Mengaldo2021], [@SpyOD], [@rogowski2024unlocking], [@demo2018pydmd]).
+For decomposition-specific packages, we refer the reader to many excellent Python APIs that are available to compute the POD, DMD, and both SPODs, for example [@py_DMD], [@Mengaldo2021], [@SpyOD], [@rogowski2024unlocking], [@demo2018pydmd].

 # New Features
 This manuscript accompanies version 2.0 of MODULO.
 This version features four new decompositions: the two SPODs, the DMD, and the general KL.
-It also allows for different approaches to computing the POD (interfacing with various SVD/EIG solvers from Scipy and ScikiLearn) as well as a first implementation for nonuniform grids.
+It also allows for different approaches to computing the POD (interfacing with various SVD/EIG solvers from Scipy and SciKit-learn) as well as a first implementation for nonuniform grids.
 The memory-saving feature has been improved and the software can now handle 3D decompositions.

 # Conclusions
 MODULO is a versatile and user-friendly toolbox for data-driven modal decomposition.
 It provides a unified interface to a variety of decomposition methods, allowing for a straightforward comparison and benchmarking of the different methods.
 The package allows for modal decompositions in one line of code.
 It is also designed to handle large datasets via the so-called "memory saving" option and it can handle nonuniformly sampled data.

 # Acknowledgements
-R. Poletti and L. Schena are supported by Fonds Wetenschappelijk Onderzoek (FWO).
+R. Poletti and L. Schena are supported by Fonds Wetenschappelijk Onderzoek (FWO), grant numbers 1SD7823N and 1S75825N, respectively.